ctadel/jktech-backend/README.md

-# ctadel-library (Backend)
+# ctadel-web-library (Backend)

 A FastAPI-based backend service for document ingestion, querying, and user management.
-It powers the ctadel-library platform, where users can upload public documents (e.g., eBooks, research papers, movie scripts), engage in AI-assisted conversations over content, and interact through bookmarks and more.
+It powers the ctadel-web-library application, where users can upload public documents (e.g., eBooks, research papers, movie scripts), engage in AI-assisted conversations over content, and interact through bookmarks and more.

 Frontend repo: [ctadel/wlib-frontend](https://github.com/ctadel/wlib-frontend)